Sheila-Alleria/airbnb_seattle/README.md

 ## File Descriptions <a name="files"></a>

 There are two notebook available here to showcase work related to the above questions.
-1. Attractiveness_Airbnb.ipynb, which deals with questions related to the attractiveness of Airbnb homes in Seattle area.
+1. [Attractiveness_Airbnb.ipynb](https://github.com/sheilaxz/airbnb_seattle/blob/main/Attractiveness_Airbnb.ipynb), which deals with questions related to the attractiveness of Airbnb homes in Seattle area.
-2. COVID_Impacts.ipynb, which answers questions related to the impacts of COVID.
+2. [COVID_Impacts.ipynb](https://github.com/sheilaxz/airbnb_seattle/blob/main/COVID_Impacts.ipynb), which answers questions related to the impacts of COVID.

-Markdown cells were used to assist in walking through the thought process for individual steps.
+Markdown cells in the two files were used to assist in walking through the thought process for individual steps.

 There are also four datasets that are used for this case study in the folder "datasets/".